scs-ben/ads-statistics/readme.md

 Set up composer, add the package to your require tag:
 ```
-For Laravel 6,7,8+
+For Laravel 6,7,8,9+
 "ads/statistics": "3.0^"
 ```

 run
 ```
-php composer update
+composer update
 ```

 Step 2: